Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid: Discussion

 Finally, it is worth discussing to what extent the physics of non-monotonic response to two-step or three-step protocols is related to memory and aging.
-As mentioned above, a linear response picture with a slow relaxation function can be interpreted in terms of the dynamics of slow and fast modes: the slow modes can then reasonably be said to provide `memory' of the history of the system, even though this is in the form of a weak (linear) perturbation of the system.
+As mentioned above, a linear response picture with a slow response function can be interpreted in terms of the dynamics of slow and fast modes: the slow modes can then reasonably be said to provide `memory' of the history of the system, even though this is in the form of a weak (linear) perturbation of the system.
+In the non--linear regime discussed above, the different perturbations can cause irreversible structural changes, which are even more intuitive carriers of memory (see Fig.~\ref{irreversible} and Appendix~\ref{nonlinear} for more details).

 An interpretation in terms of aging may also seem tempting, given that the maximum position $t_p$ grows with the age $t_{\rm w}$ of the system, in fact with a linear scaling that is often referred to as simple aging~\cite{monthus1996models, da2015slow}.
-However, given that our results are very well represented by a linear response theory with a relaxation function that is {\em time-translation invariant}, {\it i.e.}\ depends only on time differences, the dynamics does not meet the conventional definition of aging, where correlations and response become genuine two-time functions~\cite{leticia97}.
+However, given that our results are very well represented by a linear response theory with a response function that is {\em time-translation invariant}, {\it i.e.}\ depends only on time differences, the dynamics does not meet the conventional definition of aging, where correlations and response become genuine two-time functions~\cite{leticia97}.
 In this context it is interesting to note that in recent experimental studies ~\cite{lahini2017nonmonotonic, murphy2020memory} a constant factor $C$ had to be introduced \textit{ad hoc} in front of $t_{\rm w}$ in Eq.~\eqref{twopred} or in front of $t_{\rm w}^{(1)}$ and $t_{\rm w}^{(2)}$ in Eq.~\eqref{threepred} to fit the results of two-step and three-step protocols.
 This could indicate genuine aging behaviour, or alternatively effects that go beyond the linear response regime.

 We believe that in order to arrive at a full understanding of the type of memory analyzed in this paper for athermal systems, the gap between experiments and theory needs to be closed by simulation models that allow detailed inspection of the microscopic dynamics. {We hope that our work paves the way} for future work in this direction.
 An obvious avenue in that direction would be to extend our current study to initial conditions that are not yet arrested and lie in the athermal aging regime \cite{chacko19}, to understand the extent and impact of true aging effects on memory and non-monotonic response.